 (A look inside the 10Pearls office in Karachi, Pakistan)

 All these factors are responsible for the variation in cost from region to region.
 The development partner you choose will represent some cross-section of the factors mentioned above, good or bad, and that is why it’s important to choose wisely.
 Is the company investing back in its employees adequately?
 Is the company running a small sweat shop?
 Are you paying a premium for a blue-chip brand?
-(I won’t name any names here 🤭) Remember to ask these questions.
+(I won’t name any names here 🤭)

 Sample Rates by Region: